quarkiverse/quarkus-jasperreports/README.md

 ## 🧑‍💻 Contributing

-- Contribution is the best way to support and get involved in community!
+- Contribution is the best way to support and get involved in the community!
 - Please, consult our [Code of Conduct](./CODE_OF_CONDUCT.md) policies for interacting in our community.
-- Contributions to `quarkus-jasperreports` Please check our [CONTRIBUTING.md](./CONTRIBUTING.md)
+- Contributions to `quarkus-jasperreports` - please check our [CONTRIBUTING.md](./CONTRIBUTING.md)

-### If you have any idea or question 🤷
+### If you have any ideas or questions 🤷

 - [Ask a question](https://github.com/quarkiverse/quarkus-jasperreports/discussions)
 - [Raise an issue](https://github.com/quarkiverse/quarkus-jasperreports/issues)
 - [Feature request](https://github.com/quarkiverse/quarkus-jasperreports/issues)
 - [Code submission](https://github.com/quarkiverse/quarkus-jasperreports/pulls)

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->